gbinal/p-o-d.github.com/metadata-resources.md

 * Instructions for RDFa/XML vs. JSON preference - (duplicative; already on the schema repo page)

 Potential elements:

-Scheme about how to get what is needed with metadata guide to implementation
+guide to implementation

 Use cases for generating catalog files (include socrata export)